These Countries Have Missiles That Can Reach Anyplace in the World

 An Unpopular 4th Response

-A fourth possible response the United States could take would be to launch a preemptive war on Iran or North Korea.
+A fourth possible response the United States could take would be to launch a preemptive war against less-powerful rivals like Iran or North Korea.
 This could range from conventional bombing and missile strikes to disable their medium- and long-range missiles, all the way up to a full scale invasion to destroy their missile and nuclear weapons capabilities and change their governments.
-And nuclear strikes against military targets might become a part of it to reach deeply buried nuclear facilities or to stop numerically superior forces, as in North Korea, from invading and overwhelming our allies.
+And nuclear strikes against military targets might become a part of it to reach deeply buried nuclear facilities or to stop numerically superior forces, as in North Korea, from invading and overwhelming our allies, like South Korea.

 Would It Be Justified?

 The only way such a response could be justified is if the alternative were judged to be much worse.
-For example, if we had credible intelligence that Iran was close to developing nuclear weapons and had intentions of using them, or if we had intelligence that a North Korean strike against the U.S. or its allies was imminent.
-Otherwise, an unprovoked American attack would cause international outrage and isolate the U.S. diplomatically and economically, much as happened to Russia when it invaded Ukraine.
-Moreover, since North Korea already has nuclear weapons and delivery vehicles that can reach the United States, this ship has already sailed.
-No president would want to take the risk of having Honolulu, Seattle, or Los Angeles destroyed needlessly.
-Thus, “mutual assured destruction,” the deterrence strategy that prevented war during the Cold War, is the fallback position we’ll have to live with unless the North Korean regime collapses and something better comes to power.
+For example, if we had credible intelligence that Iran was close to developing nuclear weapons and had intentions of using them, a preemptive assault might be justified.
+Without proof though, an unprovoked American attack would cause international outrage and isolate the U.S. diplomatically and economically, much as happened to Russia when it invaded Ukraine.

-Sponsored: Attention Savvy Investors: Speak to 3 Financial Experts – FREEEver wanted an extra set of eyes on an investment you’re considering?
-Now you can speak with up to 3 financial experts in your area for FREE.
-By simply clicking here you can begin to match with financial professionals who can help guide you through the financial decisions you’re making.
-And the best part?
-The first conversation with them is free.
-Click here to match with up to 3 financial pros who would be excited to help you make financial decisions.
+Moreover, in the case of North Korea, this option is already gone.
+The regime already has nuclear weapons and delivery vehicles that can reach the United States.
+No president would want to take the risk of having Honolulu, Seattle, or Los Angeles destroyed if it could have been avoided.
+Thus, “mutual assured destruction,” the deterrence strategy that prevented war during the Cold War, is the fallback position we’ll have to live with unless the North Korean regime collapses and a more cooperative one comes to power.

 Thank you for reading!
 Have some feedback for us?